+- Mr Haworth Acting Head of School

-- Mrs Mills Headteacher - Mrs Love Acting Assistant Headteacher & SENCo
+- Mrs Love Acting Assistant Headteacher & SENCo

+- Miss Cunningham Family support worker

+- •

 4. How do we know what progress your child is making and how will we keep you informed?

 Pupils with SEND will have an IEP, intervention plan or an education and health care plan (EHCP) with 2 or 3 specific targets.
 These targets will be evaluated throughout the term, changed if necessary or updated and evaluated by the class teachers in consultation with any teaching assistants who may be working with the child.
 Parents will receive copies of plans and may be asked to an evaluation meeting to update targets.